Coca7198/Coca7198/README.md

 - 👋 Hi, I’m @Coca7198
 - 👀 I’m interested in tools.
 And analyzing applications.
 And related databases.
 - 🌱I am currently researching the related database management system.
 - 💞️ I’m looking to collaborate on related databases and tools to support work.
-And analyze applications (for example: Hago).
+And analyze applications
 - 📫 How to reach me on WhatsApp: 0339996721
 - 😄 Oh dear!
 - ⚡ Like to hack Lucky Bet games.